Pimentoso/mini4wdchrono/README.md

 https://www.aliexpress.com/item/32962136265.html

-- Alternatively, you can use a WS2812b LED strip with 9 LEDs (3 for each lane).
-The ones with 30 LEDS/meter are best so 9 LEDS are 30cm long.
+- Alternatively, you can use a WS2812B LED strip with 9 LEDs (3 for each lane).
+- Get the "30 IP65" one.
+30 means it has 30 LEDS/meter, cut it to 9 LEDs (about 30cm).
+IP65 means it's silicone coated (looks better)
+- WS2812B and WS2812B-ECO are the same, ECO is slightly less bright but it's more than enough.

 https://www.aliexpress.com/item/2036819167.html